New Mexico, United States

 The Los Angeles Times says of her work, "Dana Levin's poems are extravagant...her mind keeps making unexpected connections and the poems push beyond convention...they surprise us."
 The Boston Review says, "In Levin’s hands the fragment becomes a tool of regeneration and self-understanding.
 It’s as if the very idea of the sentence has to be rethought from the beginning."

-A teacher of creative writing and literature for over twenty years, Levin has served as the Russo Endowed Chair in Creative Writing at University of New Mexico (2009-2011) and currently chairs the Creative Writing and Literature Department at Santa Fe University of Art and Design.
+A teacher of creative writing and literature for over twenty years, Levin has served as the Russo Endowed Chair in Creative Writing at University of New Mexico (2009-2011) and chaired the Creative Writing and Literature Department at Santa Fe University of Art and Design (College of Santa Fe) for seventeen years.
+Beginning August 2015, Levin will split her time between Santa Fe, New Mexico and Maryville University in St. Louis, where she will serve as Distinguished Writer in Residence.

 - In the Surgical Theatre , The American Poetry Review/Copper Canyon Press (1999)